 With the material parameter database, IT’IS aims to provide the computational life sciences community with values for EM, thermal, fluid, acoustic and MR properties of biological tissues in a free, easily accessible, and dynamically evolving manner.
 The database is drawn from a comprehensive scientific literature review and is continuously updated.
 The IT’IS Foundation, a non-profit and independent research organization, is committed to the long-term maintenance of this material parameter database.
-IT'IS relies heavily on input from database users, whose engagement in the upkeep of the database via a specific forum is strongly encouraged.

 The database aims not only to provide the most up-to-date and comprehensive estimates for tissue material parameter values but also statistical information about the spread and standard deviation per tissue for the different thermal and fluidic parameters.
 This information is important for assessment of the contribution to the uncertainty in a quantity of interest due to the selection of the material parameters.
 For some material parameters, e.g., perfusion, the variation can be large, which in turn can have a server effect on simulation results.